tdwalsh5/osticket-prereqs/README.md

 <br />

 <p>
-11.)
-Now that the files are downloaded and installed, search for IIS in the windows search bar.
-Open IIS as an administrator.
-The program should like this.
+  <strong>11.)</strong> Now that all necessary files are downloaded and installed, search for <strong>IIS</strong> in the Windows search bar.<br>
+  Right-click and open it as an administrator.
+The <strong>Internet Information Services (IIS) Manager</strong> should launch and appear similar to the image shown.
 </p>
 <p>
 <img src="install-image8.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>